Discord4J/Discord4J/.github/README_TEMPLATE.md

 ### ❌ Disconnecting from a Voice Channel Automatically

 Typically, after everyone has left a voice channel, the bot should disconnect automatically as users typically forget to disconnect the bot manually.
-The example below uses a reactive approach to showcase the fluidity of a reactive approach to solve such problems.
+This problem can be solved rather elegantly using a reactive approach over an imperative one as the example below demonstrates.

 ```java
 final VoiceChannel channel = ...